bryonbaker/rhai-redis-demo/doc/demo-script.md

 b3008f5d8528  docker.io/library/redis:latest                       About a minute ago  Up About a minute ago  0.0.0.0:6379->6379/tcp, 0.0.0.0:26379->26379/tcp  redis-local-redis-sentinel
 ```

-# Demonstration
+# Start of Demonstration

-The core environment setup is complete.
+The core environment setup is now complete.
 The demonstration starts from here.

+## Start the "Traditional Applications"

 Open two terminal windows.
 Mainframe terminal is on the left, and the cient terminal is on the right.
 Change in to the ```src``` directory in both terminals